sordinho/Group-J---Digital-Student-Record/UseCases/UseCaseStory6.md

 ### Extensions

 - 3.a teacher has no teaching classes
-- 6.a teacher doesnt click the confirm button
+- 6.a teacher cancel the operation
 - 6.b teacher refresh the page before the mark is sent to the server.
 - 7.a the DB is busy
 - 7.a.1 an error message is shown and mark is not registered